-- as an Unsecured Creditor, unless the Creditor holds security for such Claim; - shall be limited to general damages as determined through the Dispute Mechanism or by the High Court or similar proceedings as the BRPs may in

-- shall exclude all indirect, punitive, special, incidental, or consequential loss, including injury to business reputation, loss of profits and/or loss of business opportunities. - 6.5.3.7.6.4.3.7.
+- as an Unsecured Creditor, unless the Creditor holds security for such Claim; - shall be limited to general damages as determined through the Dispute Mechanism or by the High Court or similar proceedings as the BRPs may in their sole discretion consent to.
+For purposes hereof, general damages are those which, on an objective basis, would be reasonably foreseeable at the time of entering into the relevant contract as a probable consequence of, and with a sufficiently close connection to, any breach by the Company of an agreement so as to be said to flow naturally and generally and not to be too remote; and - shall exclude all indirect, punitive, special, incidental, or consequential loss, including injury to business reputation, loss of profits and/or loss of business opportunities. - 6.4.3.7.
 If this Business Rescue Plan is Adopted and implemented by payment of a final Distribution, if applicable, in accordance with this Business Rescue Plan, all remaining Claims will become Unenforceable.
-Should there not be any funds available for Distributions, all Claims will become Unenforceable. - 6.5.3.8.6.4.3.8.
-For the avoidance of doubt, any Claims which SARS may have against the Company in respect of tax debts owed prior to the Commencement Date, among other things, under section 22(3) of the Value Added Tax Act 89 of 1991, the Income Tax Act 58 of 62 or in respect of an audit under the Tax Administration Act 28 of 2011 for any date or year of assessment preceding the Commencement Date, Will Unenforceable under and in terms of this Business Rescue Plan.
-Any income tax debt owed to SARS prior the Commencement to Date will become unenforceable upon Adoption of the Plan.
+Should there not be any funds available for Distributions, all Claims will become Unenforceable. - 6.4.3.8.
+For the avoidance of doubt, any Claims which SARS may have against the Company in respect of tax debts owed prior to the Commencement Date, among other things, under section 22(3) of the Value Added Tax Act 89 of 1991, the Income Tax Act 58 of 62 or in respect of an audit under the Tax Administration Act 28 of 2011 for any date or year of assessment preceding the Commencement Date, will be Unenforceable under and in terms of this Business Rescue Plan.
+Any income tax debt owed to SARS prior to the Commencement Date will become unenforceable upon Adoption of the Plan.